Skip to main content

 PRACTICE #1: Come into engagement activities curious, without assumptions or predetermined ideas.

-As facilitators of the Governor’s Workforce Commission on Equity and Access in Illinois, we started by exploring the needs of users of the workforce development system to understand their challenges and pain points.
+As facilitators of the Governor’s Workforce Commission on Equity and Access in Illinois, we started by exploring the needs of the workforce development system users to understand their challenges and pain points.
 With our colleagues at MDRC, we created job seeker personas and journey maps and conducted many focus groups with workforce providers and job seekers.
-Notably, we uncovered specific issues for undocumented workers who felt they could not access good jobs because of work authorization requirements and the feeling that the education, skills, and work experience gained in their home countries were not appreciated or valued in the U.S. This, in part, led to recommendations to expand supports for those interested in entrepreneurship and self-employment, like the undocumented job seekers we spoke with.
+Notably, we uncovered specific issues for undocumented workers who felt they could not access good jobs because of work authorization requirements.
+We also learned that they feel their education, skills, and work experience gained in their home countries are not appreciated or valued in the U.S. They wanted more guidance in using those skills beyond the employment market that overlooked them.
+With that input in mind, the resulting recommendations included expanded support for those interested in entrepreneurship and self-employment.

-PRACTICE #2: Include the most impacted individuals, with particular focus on historically underrepresented voices.
+PRACTICE #2: Include the most impacted individuals, with particular focus on historically underrepresented groups.

 PRACTICE #3: Make engagement accessible for participants.